-Physical Education (Grades K - 5)
+Physical Education (Grades K - 8)

 We believe that the early development of physical fitness, lifelong fitness skills and positive health behavior are of unquestionable importance in the child's total educational process.
 Our physical education program is designed to have a significant impact on a child's health and self-esteem.
 The goal of instruction is on self-respect and acceptance toward others, realizing that all have unique talents and gifts.
 The goals of the Physical Education Program are met primarily through cooperative activities with physical and instructional methods unique to each individual's personal needs.

-Physical Education Uniforms (Grades K - 5)
+Physical Education Uniforms (Grades K - 8)

-A required uniform for all students, Grades KG - 5 will be available for purchase in the fall.
+A required uniform for all students, Grades K - 8 will be available for purchase in the fall.
 The uniform consists of:

-- SMSA Physical Education T-shirt
+SMSA Physical Education T-shirt

-- pair of black shorts
+Black shorts

-- tennis shoes and socks, for gym only
+Tennis shoes and socks, for gym use only.

-Showers (Grades 3 - 5)
+Showers (Grades 3 - 8)

-Showers are optional for all students in Grades 3-5 following gym classes.
-Parent(s) / guardian(s) are encouraged to have their child(ren) bring a towel, soap, deodorant, etc. All items are to be labeled with the student's name.
+Showers are optional for all students in Grades 3-8 following gym classes.
+Parent(s)/Guardian(s) are encouraged to have their child(ren) bring a towel, soap, deodorant, etc. All items are to be labeled with the student's name.

-Medical Excuse for Physical Education (Grades K - 5)
+Medical Excuse for Physical Education (Grades K - 8)